Adding Flavor to the Sandwich Generation

 What Does “Sandwich Generation” Mean?

 At its core, the term describes people who are caring for children while also supporting aging parents.
 According to a 2022 Pew Research Center study, about a quarter of U.S. adults—and over half of people in their 40s—are sandwiched between these dual responsibilities.
 It’s not just a catchy metaphor.
 It’s a real and growing demographic trend.
-Midlife caregivers are often raising young kids or still financially supporting grown children while also helping a parent over 65.
+Midlife caregivers are often raising young kids or still financially supporting grown children while simultaneously helping a parent over 65.

 Growing up in New York, we called an oversized sandwich a hero, and honestly, that’s the perfect word for this role.